jw2249a/2017-bayes-audit/2017-code/README.md

 ###  Directory structure

 Something like the following.
-Here we use "month-day" as version labels.
+Here we use "year-month-day" version labels.

     $ ls -R